-The admission process of nearly all colleges tends to be focused on the application essays submitted by the aspiring candidates.
+The admission process of nearly all colleges tends to be focused on the application essays submitted by aspiring candidates.
 Those essays significantly affect the decision of the admission board when it comes to choosing new students.
 A poorly written essay can lead to the rejection of highly qualified applicants.
-On the other hand, top-notch application essays have the power to grant admission to students with average GPA and ACT scores.
+On the other hand, top-notch application essays have the power to grant admission to students with average GPAs and ACT scores.
 That is why most students focus all their efforts on writing their statements and choosing the right topics for their essays.
 To write the perfect admission essay, you need to include a few main elements.
-Keep reading to know all about the four elements of a winner admission essay.
+Keep reading to know all about the four elements of a winner-admission essay.

 1. Showing Character